hhhhhaaasss/hhhhhaaasss/README.md

 😁Welcome to my GitHub profile!
-My name is Caio Romano Castro and I finished my Digital Arts Degree, but will sonn change to a Computer Science Major.
+My name is Caio Romano Castro and I finished my Digital Arts Degree, but will soon change to a Computer Science Major.
 I have always had a passion for programming and have recently begun my journey in front-end development and cybersecurity.
 I am excited to share my projects and learn from the community.

 <h3> 📕 About me:</h3>